Himasri-codes/Personnel-AI-/README.md

    elif "who is himasri" in command or "tell me about himasri" in command:
         info = (
-            "Himasri , she is 4th year  aiml student living in amalapuram."
+            "Himasri ,she is 4th year  aiml student living in amalapuram."
             "She loves to learn the ai tools."
         )
         talk(info)